Denied Social Security Disability? Appealing the Decision

 Receiving a denial letter for your Social Security Disability (SSD) claim can be disheartening and frustrating.
 You've put in the effort to gather documentation, filled out all necessary forms, and yet the Social Security Administration (SSA) deemed you ineligible for benefits.
 The reality is that many first-time applicants face denial, but this doesn't mean the end of your journey.
-At Besse Law Office, located in Overland Park, KS, we specialize in guiding clients through the appeals process, turning initial setbacks into successful outcomes.
+At Besse Law Office P.A., located in Overland Park, KS, we specialize in guiding clients through the appeals process, turning initial setbacks into successful outcomes.
 In this post, we'll walk you through the essential steps and considerations for appealing a Social Security Disability denial.

 Common Reasons for Denial